sillsdev/wesay/README.md

 	cd $wesay/build
 	./TestBuild.sh

+These scripts perform a Debug build, placing the result in `$wesay/output/Debug`.
+#### TODO (Hasso) 2022.04: update scripts and instructions so this works:
-Without any arguments, these scripts perform a Debug build, placing the result in `$wesay/output/Debug`.
-If you prefer a Release build, then add `Release` as a command line argument to `TestBuild.bat` or `TestBuild.sh`.
+>  If you prefer a Release build, then add `Release` as a command line argument to `TestBuild.bat` or `TestBuild.sh`.
 The result would then appear in `$wesay/output/Release`.

+#### TODO (Hasso) 2022.04: update scripts so this is automatic:
-On Windows, if you are using Visual Studio instead of running the first build on the command line, you need to unzip `lib/Release/Mercurial.zip` in each of the output folders.
+> On Windows, if you are using Visual Studio instead of running the first build on the command line, you need to unzip `lib/Release/Mercurial.zip` in each of the output folders.

-On Linux, if you are using Monodevelop instead of running the first build on the command line, you need to unzip `lib/common/Mercurial-i686.zip` or `lib/common/Mercurial-x86_64.zip` in each of the output folders.
+> On Linux, if you are using Monodevelop instead of running the first build on the command line, you need to unzip `lib/common/Mercurial-i686.zip` or `lib/common/Mercurial-x86_64.zip` in each of the output folders.